abe-winter/abe-winter.github.io/_posts/2019-01-03-apple-china.md

 Apple TV & siri aren't competing well with the rest of the field so it's unlikely apple's next step will be UX for lux homes.

 I think the likely scenario is a slow decline as apple becomes the new sun / cisco.
 They'll spend down their cash reserves keeping the lights on.
-They'll acquire innovative startups and then dismember them while jamming their business model into the mold that worked in apple's glory days. <object data="https://anti.style/flatpixel/apple-china" type="image/png">
+They'll acquire innovative startups and then dismember them while jamming their business model into the mold that worked in apple's glory days.

+{% include flatpixel.html tag="apple-china" %}